Try IrisGPT for free on your own data

 Step 3: Key Metrics

 Most traditional support operations measure ticket counts, response times, and SLA attainment and further drill down into product categories, severity, and regional performance in the case of distributed teams.
-With support automation, a new set of metrics has emerged.
+With automated customer service, a new set of metrics has emerged.
 While we deal with information overload, we have identified the following key metrics for customer service automation,

 1. Ticket Deflection Rate - i.e., how many customer interactions and questions got addressed without a human interaction Measures the effectiveness of automation via bots.